calangthang-wf/SyncPlayHub/README.md

 # SyncPlayHub
 A project to help people chat online without having to log in.
 In addition, everyone can listen to music and watch videos on YouTube together
+The project will be announced in the near future